cgcardona/boombox.js/README.md

 Include the buttons
 -------------------

-In theory you could have as boomboxes on a page as you wish.
+In theory you could have as many boomboxes on a page as you wish.
 For each one you'll need to provide the following markup.
 Make sure that you wrap each group of buttons in a div with a unique id.
 You'll be using that unique id in the next step.